 Table of Contents

-Before launching your self-employed activity, you need to check whether you are liable for VAT.
-If this is the case, then you will, in principle, have to identify yourself to the General Tax Administration.
+Before launching your self-employed activity, you need to check whether you have an obligation to register for VAT.
+If this is the case, then you will have to identify yourself to the FPS Finance - General Tax Administration.

-If your company supplies goods or services covered by the VAT Code, independently and on a regular basis, it is subject to VAT (VAT Code, article 4).
+If your company regularly and independently provides goods or services falling under the VAT Code, it is subject to VAT (VAT Code, article 4).

-If your company exclusively carries out certain activities exempted by Article 44 of the VAT Code and so far as certain conditions are met, it is liable for VAT but does not have to charge VAT to its customers or to be identified for VAT purposes.
-It includes the following activities:
+If your company exclusively carries out certain activities exempted by Article 44 of the VAT Code and, so far as certain conditions are met, it is liable for VAT but does not have to charge VAT to its customers or to be identified for VAT purposes.
+This applies, for instance, to activities in the following industries:

 • social or cultural;